 - Omio – Train, bus, and flight search for Slovenia and all of Europe.
 Offers online booking and mobile tickets

-- Tiqets – Website selling entrance tickets and skip the line tickets for major attractions in Slovenia
+- Tiqets – Website selling entrance tickets and skip the line tickets for major tourist attractions in Slovenia

 There you have it, the ultimate Slovenia backpacking guide.
 We hope you have found all the information you need for backpacking around Slovenia.